 Pedestrians form the second largest group of road casualties (after car occupants).
-They account for about 22% of the road fatalities in the European Union.
-The over-65 and under-14 age groups are those with the highest risk; about 35% to 50% of the fatalities in these age groups are pedestrian fatalities; twice as much as the average percentage for all age groups.
+They account for about 21% of the road fatalities in the European Union.
+The over-65 and under-14 age groups are those with the highest risk; about 35% to 50% of the fatalities in these age groups are pedestrian fatalities; twice as much as the average percentage for all age groups (ERSO Basic Fact Sheet on Pedestrians, 2017).